spacelab-ufsc/catarina-a1-doc/template/README.md

-# SpaceLab Document Template
+# Catarina-A1 Document Template

-This a LaTeX template to use in the SpaceLab projects.
+This a LaTeX template to use in the documents of the Catarina-A1 project.

 ## Dependencies